everapihq/currencyapi-php/README.md

 - `convert`
 - `range`

-Find out more about our endpoints, parameters and response data structure in the [docs].
+Learn more about endpoints, parameters and response data structure in the [docs].

 [docs]: https://currencyapi.com/docs
 [currencyapi.com]: https://currencyapi.com